Referral Guidance - Endoscopy

 Please refer using the standard upper GI endoscopy form which is accepted by both providers.

-PEG insertions are done at UBHT and can be requested on ICE ( if access available at your surgery ) - search for Upper GI OG Waiting List Form.
+PEG insertions at UHB can be requested on ICE ( if access available at your surgery ) - search for Upper GI OG Waiting List Form.

 For practices that do not have access to ICE please refer directly to Queens Day Unit on their Upper GI referral proforma.